erichegt/askbot-devel/askbot/doc/source/initialize-database-tables.rst

 Connect to the Django development server with your Web browser.
 The address is the name (or IP address) of your site followed by ":8000" (or whatever port number you chose above).
-Once the fresh copy of Askbot appears in your browser, create the administrator account by registering at the site.
+Once the fresh copy of Askbot appears in your browser, create a new account at the site.
+This will be your administrator account.

 Finally, turn the newly added user into a superuser by running::